THE FEATHER ONLINE JOURNALISM AWARDS

-The Feather has been submitting to the Columbia Scholastic Press Association (CSPA) for print and online for 16 years.
+The Feather has been submitting to the Columbia Scholastic Press Association (CSPA) for print and online for 17 years.
 The staff and adviser Greg Stobbe have been attending the CSPA national convention at Columbia University since March 1998, often presenting and attending sessions.
-While The Feather Online is not awarded a CSPA top honor each year, the campus paper has earned nine Crowns since 2009.
+While The Feather Online is not awarded a CSPA top honor each year, the campus daily internet paper has earned ten Crowns since 2009.

-As of March 17, 2017, The Feather Online earned its fifth straight CSPA Gold Digital News Crown, during the 93rd annual CSPA Journalism convention at Columbia University, March 15-17, 2017.
+As of March 17, 2017, The Feather Online earned its fifth straight and seventh overall CSPA Gold Digital News Crown, during the 93rd annual CSPA Journalism convention at Columbia University, March 15-17, 2017.
 The Feather has now won seven Gold Crowns all time and two Silver Crowns since 2009.
-Earlier this school year, The Feather also earned a Gold Medalist critique from CSPA in 2016.
+Earlier this school year, The Feather also earned a Gold Medalist critique from CSPA in 2017.

 The Feather Online has earned a Crown from CSPA for the fifth year in a row in 2013.
 A couple of editors traveled to Columbia University in NYC to accept The Feather Online’s 3rd Gold Crown, during the 89th annual Scholastic Convention, March 22, 2013.

 Additionally, The Feather Online earned a Gold Medalist designation, Feb.
 27, 2013, from CSPA’s Scholastic News Digital Critique.
 The Feather received 973/1,000 points and was awarded All-Columbian honors in all three categories: Essentials, verbal and visual.

 The CSPA announced its top awards for scholastic publications at the 88th annual Scholastic Convention in Columbia University’s Arledge Auditorium, Lerner Hall, March 16, 2012.
 For the fourth straight year, The Feather Online was awarded a Crown: Silver Crown.